psinha25/prasoonsinha.github.io/_posts/2022-10-31-linux-vm-kvm.md

 This ensured that during the installation of kernel modules (the following step), I did not need any signatures to install the modules.
 I also ensured that `CONFIG_SATA_AHCI=y` such that the SATA disk driver was built into the kernel.

 I next built the kernel in `~/kbuild` by running `make -j4`.
-The `-j4` option sppeds up the building process by using multiple cores.
+The `-j4` option speeds up the building process by using multiple cores.
 Unfortunately, the build still took around 2 hours!
 After doing so, I installed the kernel modules locally on my host machine.
-Since I did not pare down my `.config` file or use `make menuconfig`, the default kernel modules that ship with the Linux Kernel 5.19.7 were installed.
+Since I did not pair down my `.config` file or use `make menuconfig`, the default kernel modules that ship with the Linux Kernel 5.19.7 were installed.
 I created another directory `~/install_mod_dir` to install the kernel modules.
 In `~/kbuild`, I executed:
 ```console
 $ make INSTALL_MOD_PATH=<install_mod_dir> modules_install
 ```